-The Proposed Rule Change is Not Unfairly Discriminatory
+The Proposed Rule Change Is Not Unfairly Discriminatory

 The Exchange believes that the proposed fee change is not unfairly discriminatory for multiple reasons.
+The No Fee NMS Network Connection Is Not Unfairly Discriminatory

-The No Fee NMS Network Connection is Not Unfairly Discriminatory have a choice whether to use an IP network, LCN or NMS network connection to connect to the NMS feeds.
+As described above, the proposed fee structure for the NMS network has been designed so that the majority of Users would not have any new or different charges if they opt to connect to the NMS network.
+Rather, all Users will have a choice whether to use an IP network, LCN or NMS network connection to connect to the NMS feeds.
 The proposed fee therefore does not propose to impose any meaningful differences to different types of Users.
 Rather, the cost to purchase a NMS network connection would be the same as an IP network connection of the same size, which would be available to all Users on the same terms.
 Any User that voluntarily chooses to exercise the choice to connect with the NMS network would receive the benefit of a low-latency connection without any additional charges.